deondreE/leaf-js/leaf-docs/docs/config.md

 to = [0, 90, 0]
 ```

----

 > Change example.scene to your scene name.

 ---

-## Function Return Config
+## Global Context Configuration

-This is the most common form of configuration inside of leaf, all you have to do is write a function and return a fcreated scene from it.
+This is the most common form of configuration inside of leaf, all you have to do is write a function and return a created scene from it.

 > Note: Arrow functions are currently not supported it has to be a function in the global scope.